gsuberland/github_kicad_footprint_preview_tampermonkey/README.md

 ![Example image](example.jpg)

+The script has been tested with Tampermonkey for Chrome.
+It should also work on Greasemonkey, and Chromium, but I have not tested it.

+### Features

 This is a low-effort script that does most of its parsing with regex.
 It currently supports displaying:

 - Lines (`fp_line`) with the correct width.